ReactTraining/react-workshop/README.md

 You can do the above **Running the Code** section after you read these common issues on Windows.

-If the issue you have is not listed here, it might be listed in our general **Troubleshooting** section at the bottom of this page.
+Some issues are not Windows-specific so they will be listed in the general **Troubleshooting** section at the bottom of this page.

 - **Don't use spaces** for your repo folder name (if you change it from the default `react-workshop`), we've had some issues with Windows users regarding this.